-Always start with the least greasy and dirtiest pieces first, usually glassware.
-Then do eating utensils, plates and serving dishes, and save the pots and pans for last.
+Always start washing dishes with the least dirty and greasiest pieces first, usually glassware.
+Then do eating utensils, plates, and serving dishes, and save the pots and pans for last.
 You may need to add a bit more dishwashing liquid and hot water to complete the job.

 So, You Burned the Sauce

-If traces of burned marks remain on nonstick coatings, fill the pan with cold water and three tablespoons of salt.
+If traces of burned marks remain on nonstick coatings like ceramic cookware, fill the pan with cold water and three tablespoons of salt.
 Let the pan soak overnight and then slowly bring the solution to a boil.
 Wash the pan as usual.

 Perfect Your Clean Dishes Drying

-Use a dish drainer to hold your dishes in place.
-You can either let them air dry, or finish up by drying with a lint-free microfiber cloth.
-To keep your counters water-free, place the drainer on an absorbent towel, rubber mat, or baking sheet with edges.
+Use a dish drainer to hold your clean, wet dishes in place.
+You can either let them air-dry or finish up by drying with a lint-free microfiber cloth.
+To keep your counters water-free, place the drainer on an absorbent towel, rubber mat or baking sheet with edges.